Prounckk/eremeev/content/posts/how-it-works.md

 ![alt text](/2021/php5torecicling.webp "Man throws a PHP guide book into the trash can")
 ### P.S.
-I have nothing against PHP; it's a good language and powerful language.
+I have nothing against PHP; it's a good and powerful language.
 This book was just too old 😁

 ## Frontend
 This blog post is a simple MD file that is parsed by Hudo and wrapped with love to a hugo-tania theme[^2].
 So far, I just did some twigs at template files and didn't touch any JS or CSS files.
 Will I do it shortly?
 I hope not, but I will add some functionality with Rust code compiled into WebAssembly (wasm)